-- 99. As a Local Planning Authority (LPA) TRDC has statutory powers under the Town and County Planning Act 1990 to legally protect trees by Tree Preservation Orders (TPOs).
-TRDC is responsible for the making, serving, confirming and revoking of TPOs, and determining and administering applications to carry out works to protected trees. - 100.TRDC contains a number of Conservation Areas, which provide protection of all trees within their boundary, other than the smallest of saplings.
-Tree owners are required by law to notify TRDC in writing if they intend to fell or prune trees, giving TRDC an opportunity to consider whether the trees should be protected permanently by TPO. - 101.
-Under the Hedgerow Regulations, TRDC also has powers to protect hedgerows in the wider countryside and landowners are required to notify TRDC, if they intend to remove a hedge.
+- 99. As a Local Planning Authority (LPA) Three Rivers District Council (TRDC) has statutory powers under the Town and County Planning Act 1990 to legally protect trees by Tree Preservation Orders (TPOs).
+The Council is responsible for the making, serving, confirming and revoking of TPOs, and determining and administering applications to carry out works to protected trees. - 100.
+Three Rivers district contains a number of Conservation Areas, which provide protection on all trees within their boundary, other than the smallest of saplings.
+Tree owners are required by law to notify the Council in writing if they intend to fell or prune trees, giving the Council an opportunity to consider whether the trees should be protected permanently by TPO. - 101.
+Under the Hedgerow Regulations, TRDC also has powers to protect hedgerows in the wider countryside and landowners are required to notify the Council, if they intend to remove a hedge.